System Design Space

 hard

-PostgreSQL looks straightforward right up until you need to reason about MVCC, WAL, locking, and the planner.
-This book is valuable precisely because it walks into that inner layer without turning it into mysticism.
+PostgreSQL looks straightforward until you need to reason about MVCC, WAL, locks, and planner behavior.
+This book is valuable because it walks into that inner layer without turning it into mysticism.

-In real work, it helps you understand snapshot semantics, xmin/xmax, buffer cache, index types, and recovery behavior as practical levers that affect concurrent correctness and operating cost.
+In real work, it connects xmin/xmax, snapshots, buffer cache, index types, and crash recovery to concurrent correctness and operating cost.

-In interviews and architecture discussions, this material is especially strong when you need to show that you can do more than write SQL and can troubleshoot PostgreSQL at the system level.
+In interviews and architecture discussions, this material is strongest when you need to show that you can do more than write SQL and can troubleshoot PostgreSQL at the system level.

 Practical value of this chapter